 - With the size of the unit we did this for, we needed to ship several boxes (it ended up taking 5 boxes), so we accepted monetary donations to help with the cost of postage (but we were prepared to pay the postage ourselves, if no one donated).

 - Do not mix cookies!
 You will want to put the same type of cookie in one bag and seal it up.
 If you put different kinds of cookies in the same bag, they will all taste like a mixture of each other and this typically does not end with a favorable outcome.

-- Use the “PULSE” function, rather than “AUTO.”
+- Use the “PULSE” function on your Food Saver (affiliate link), rather than “AUTO.”
 If you use the “AUTO” function on a FoodSaver, the cookies will get smashed to smithereens.
 You want to pulse it until it’s really tight, but stop before the cookies start to crumble/break.
 In fact, you want to pulse it til the cookies get smashed together; you don’t want any air left in the bag.
 You just don’t want to keep pulsing til the cookies break.